dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 needed by considering the following:

 *   Desired throughput (i.e., solved problems per second).
-Also take into account concurrency limits to provision your workloads effectively.
+Also take into account the your Leap project's concurrency limit (the default is 2) to provision your workloads effectively.

 *   Internet connection latency and bandwidth.